 Oak Apple Day seeks to commemorate the restoration of the English Monarchy in 1660.
 It also serves as a remembrance for King Charles II.
-In 1651 he escaped a pursuing army by hiding in an oak tree at the grounds of Boscobel House in Staffordshire.
-This was the reason for the name Oak Apple Day.
+In 1651, he escaped a pursuing army by hiding in an oak tree at the grounds of Boscobel House in Staffordshire.
+He managed to survive and would later become king of Great Britain and Ireland in 1660.
+His escape and use of the Boscobel Oak tree was the reason for the name Oak Apple Day.

 Oak Apple Day was abolished as a public holiday in 1859 but it continues to be celebrated in several parts of the country.
 It is observed annually on 29 May.